Lora-Johnson/DCoding-Tech/README.md

 Once you go past 11111111 (aka, decimal number 255), which is the endpoint of the 8-bit system, you move to 9-bit, 16-bit, 32-bit, or larger systems.
 And that, friends, is a bit more than what this blog post is going to cover in detail.

 So what do binary numbers mean to our computer?
-Here are a few examples:

 **Letters and Characters:**